Deep Learning Closure of the Navier-Stokes Equations for Transition-Continuum Flows: Continuum Equations and Closure Models

 where

-$H = e + p/\rho + 1/2 u^2$ is the total enthalpy, and $\sigma(\bU;\theta)$ and $q(\bU;\theta)$ are the 1D versions of the viscous-stress tensor and heat-flux vector with embedded neural networks. $\bU$ satisfies Dirichlet boundary conditions (specified by the inlet freestream conditions) at $x = - \infty$, and a non-reflective characteristic boundary condition is used at $x = + \infty$~\cite{poinsot1992boundary}.
+where $H = e + p/\rho + 1/2 u^2$ is the total enthalpy, and $\sigma(\bU;\theta)$ and $q(\bU;\theta)$ are the 1D versions of the viscous-stress tensor and heat-flux vector with embedded neural networks. $\bU$ satisfies Dirichlet (supersonic freestream) boundary conditions at $x = - \infty$ and subsonic nonreflective characteristic boundary conditions at $x = + \infty$~\cite{poinsot1992boundary}.

 The 1D equations are solved on a domain $L_x\in[-20\,\mathrm{mm},10\,\mathrm{mm}]$ with the shock positioned at $x=0$.
 Inviscid shock solutions provide the initial conditions and Dirichlet boundary conditions.
 The equations are discretized over $n_x=256$ uniformly spaced mesh cells with the Euler fluxes discretized using a characteristic-based scheme~\cite{roe1986characteristic}; all other terms are discretized using second-order centered differences.
 The equations are converged to their steady-state solution using a damped Newton method; details are provided in Section \ref{sec: Newton solver}